 .
 If you have any feelings like this, you should check your blood sugar level.
 If it is low, it can be increased quickly with by eating or drinking something that has plenty of sugar, like juice or regular cola.

-Oral medications are not currently approved by the Food and Drug Administration (FDA) for gestational diabetes, your doctor may recommend that you take oral medications to help control your blood sugar levels.
-These oral medications work in different ways depending on which type of drug they are.
+Oral medications work in different ways depending on which type of drug they are.
+They are not currently approved by the Food and Drug Administration (FDA) for gestational diabetes, your doctor may recommend that you take oral medications to help control your blood sugar levels.
 Some examples of medications that may be prescribed to control your blood sugar levels include:

 - Metformin—works in the liver to lower the production of glucose and makes your body more sensitive to insulin

 - Glyburide—stimulates the body to make more insulin and helps the cells use the insulin better

 - Stomach pain (metformin)

 If you are taking medications, follow these general guidelines:

 - Take your medication as directed.
 Do not change the amount or schedule.

 - Ask what side effects could occur.
 Report them to your doctor.